Boots Online Clinics Patient Guide

-These services are offered by the Independent Medical Agency online and in store.
-The online services and development of pharmacy based services are registered with the Care Quality Commission and The Regulation and Quality Improvement Authority and aim to deliver very high standards of care.
+These services are offered by the Independent Medical Agency in partnership with local pharmacy and on the internet.
+The online services and development of pharmacy-based services are registered with the Care Quality Commission and aim to deliver very high standards of care.
 A range of specialised services are available to you and our trained healthcare professionals deliver these.

 Whether online or in our pharmacies, your consultation will carefully ensure your suitability for the clinical services chosen.
 We will provide information about your condition, the treatment options and what our service provides.